Ezekiel 7: Verse 2

+Hebrew Bible scholar Dr. Kyle Greenwood believes the term "four corners" to be an idiom for the four cardinal directions as seen in the four points of a compass.
+He mentions this expression is also found in Isaiah 11, Revelation 7 and Revelation 20.

 Verse 19

 They shall cast their silver in the streets, and their gold shall be removed: their silver and their gold shall not be able to deliver them in the day of the wrath of the Lord: they shall not satisfy their souls, neither fill their bowels: because it is the stumblingblock of their iniquity.

 Verses 19-23 predict in veiled language the Babylonian capture and desecration of the Jerusalem temple.